shuangxiangkan/Test/README.md

         - `FalseBranch: {Condition: arg0 != arg1}`: Represents the false condition branch.
         - `FalseBranch: {CopyStmt: {src: Arg1, dst: Ret}}`: Specifies a copy statement side-effect.
 It indicates that if the condition is true, the second argument should be copied into the return value.

+   - `memset_like`:
+      ```json
+      "llvm.memset":  {
+        "return":  "void",
+        "arguments":  "(i8*, i8, i32, i32, i1)",
+        "type": "EFT_L_A0__A0R_A1",
+        "overwrite_app_function": 0,
+        "memset_like":  {
+            "src": "Arg0",
+            "dst": "Arg1",
+            "size": "Arg2"
+        }
+      }
+      ```
+        - `memset_like`: Specifies a side-effect that is similar to the behavior of the `memset()` function.
+        - `src: Arg0`: Specifies the source node from which the value will be copied.
+In this case, the source is the first argument of the function (Arg0).
+        - `dst: Arg1`: Specifies the destination node to which the value will be copied.
+In this case, the destination is the second argument of the function (Arg1).
+        - `size: Arg2`: Specifies the size node that represents the size of the memory block to be set.
+In this case, the size node is the third argument of the function (Arg2).

+   - `memcpy_like`:
+      ```json
+      "bcopy":    {
+        "return":  "void",
+        "arguments":  "(const void *, void *, size_t)",
+        "type": "EFT_A1R_A0R",
+        "overwrite_app_function": 0,
+        "memcpy_like":  {
+            "src": "Arg1",
+            "dst": "Arg0",
+            "size": "Arg2"
+        }
+      }
+      ```
+        - `memcpy_like`: Specifies a side-effect that is similar to the behavior of the memcpy function.
+        - `src: Arg1`: Specifies the source node from which the value will be copied.
+In this case, the source is the second argument of the function (Arg1).
+        - `dst: Arg0`: Specifies the destination node to which the value will be copied.
+In this case, the destination is the first argument of the function (Arg0).
+        - `size: Arg2`: Specifies the size node that represents the size of the memory block to be copied.
+In this case, the size node is the third argument of the function (Arg2).